facebookarchive/cargo-guppy/tools/cargo-hakari/README.md

 ## Configuration

-`cargo-hakari` is configured through `Hakari.toml` at the root of the workspace.
+`cargo-hakari` is configured through the `.guppy/hakari.toml` file at the root of the workspace.

 Example configuration: